razanmaljuhani/Big-Data/README.md

 # CS494 - Data Science
-The course provided by FCIT, and it aims to build industry-valued skills and to prepare the students to participate in or lead data science efforts at any organization.
+The course provided by FCIT, and aims to build industry-valued skills in Data Science, Deep learning, Machine learning, and Python programming using Anaconda.